About Berlin Airport

 Flight Tips

 There are approximately 20 different flights per day and approximately two flights per hour.
-If you would like to avoid the chaos at the Edinburgh Airport this season, make sure you arrive a few hours before your flight.
+If you want to avoid the crowds at Edinburgh Airport this holiday season, arrive at least a few hours before your flight.
 Flight schedules are posted online here.

 You can either arrive at Edinburgh Airport by taking the train to Edinburgh City Station, then waiting at a stand-alone taxi stand at New Junction Street, or by boarding the City Centre Trolley Bus.
 If you do choose the taxi, you should call one in the morning before your departure.